Free and reduced-price meals

 The National School Lunch Program is a federally assisted meal program that provides nutritionally balanced, low-cost, or free lunches to children each school day.
 The program was established under the National School Lunch Act, signed by President Harry Truman in 1946.

-Free and reduced-price meal applications must be completed each school year.
-One application per household is necessary.
+• Free and reduced-price applications must be completed each school year

-** Apply for meal benefits online through Skyward Family Access.
+Apply for meal benefits online through Skyward Family Access or download the paper application, fill out and return.

 We recommend submitting your application prior to the start of school to ensure the continuation of coverage.
 If a new application is not submitted, you will be responsible for meal charges.
 When you are approved for benefits, Battle Ground Public Schools will send you a confirmation letter.
 If you have not received an approval letter for the current school year, you must complete an application to receive meal benefits.